 The test-tube baby technique

 IVF means fertilization outside the body in a test tube.
-Since the birth of Louise Brown, the first test-tube baby on 25 July 1978, IVF has resulted in about 5,000,000 babies worldwide (ICMART Global Report 2012).
+Since the birth of Louise Brown, the first test-tube baby on 25 July 1978, IVF has resulted in about 12,000,000 babies worldwide.
 Pregnancy rates and live birth rates have improved over the past few years, leading to a steady increase in the number of IVF treatment cycles performed worldwide.
 For example in the USA, a total of 142,241 IVF cycles using own eggs and a total of 15,099 IVF cycles using donor eggs were performed in 2009 (SART report).
-The latest report from United Kingdom a total of 65000 IVF and ICSI treatment cycles were performed, an increase of 6% on the number of cycles in 2009.
-Between 1991 and 2016 over a million IVF cycles were performed in the UK (HFEA 2018).
-Furthermore, in the United Kingdom almost two-thirds of the women treated with IVF aged 37 or younger and almast one in five women having IVF in the United Kingdom is 40 years or older.
-There are marked differences in the national availability of Assisted Reproduction Treatments among different countries.
-It ranges from over 2000 per million population in countries such as Belgium and Sweden to around 1000 in UK and Holland.
+The latest report from United Kingdom a total of 77000 IVF and ICSI treatment cycles were performed, in the United Kingdom (HFEA report 2024).
+The average overall pregnancy rate from IVF using fresh embryo transfer and patient's own eggs increase from 21% in 2012 to 31% in 2022 in the United Kingdom.
+Almost two-thirds of the women treated with IVF aged 37 or younger and almost one in five women having IVF in the United Kingdom is 40 years or older.
 In developed countries between 2-5% of births each year are through IVF treatments.
-Most of the IVF treatments in the UK were privately funded (59.7%) and the remainder were funded by NHS. furthermore, almost 95% of IVF treatment were carried out in women registered with male partners.
+Patients in hetrosexual relationships accounted for 90% of all IVF patients in 2022 in the United Kingdom (HFEA report 2024).
+Most of the IVF treatments in the UK were privately funded (59.7%) and the remainder were funded by NHS.

 To whom IVF is advised?